Create a virtual machine as explained in How to Create Virtual Machines.

 - Click “Open” to start the connection.

-- If prompted with a security alert about the server’s key, click “Yes.”
+- If prompted with a security alert about the server’s key, click “Accept.”

 - If using an SSH key, configure the key in PuTTY under “Connection > SSH > Auth.”